What is a kidney stone?

 These things you can't control:

-- Certain diseases.
-Diseases that cause ongoing higher levels of calcium in the blood.
+- Certain diseases that cause ongoing higher levels of calcium in the blood.
 More calcium can cause dehydration because you make more urine.
 The extra calcium in the kidney solidifies into a stone.

 - Surgery.
 Surgeries on the digestive tract including the intestines and gastric bypass can make you more likely to have long-term (chronic) dehydration.
 Or you may develop diseases that cause chronic diarrhea and dehydration.
 These increase the risk for kidney stones.